 Stands for non-transferable courses.
 No credit is accepted for admission or degree purposes for non-transferable courses.

 The grade earned at the transferring institution is the grade Texas State uses (pluses and minuses are not calculated).
 A grade of D or F does transfer for admission purposes but may not be accepted by the student’s major department.
 Courses evaluated as non-transferable and vocational education (VE) are not computed.
 Non-punitive grades such as W or P are disregarded, and grades of WF and I are calculated as F.

 If you're currently attending another college and looking to transfer to Texas State, your top priority should be taking core classes that you'll need to complete, regardless of your major.
 Keep in mind that you do not need to be core complete to transfer to Texas State.

-Download the PDF document below to view Texas State's Core Curriculum:
+Download the PDF document below to view a Texas State Core Curriculum transfer guide:

 If you plan to take more classes than just core before transferring, you may first want to visit the Undergraduate Catalog for specific degree program requirements.
 Transfer Planning Guides are also available for each major and are helpful in determining if a program requires any specific core class(es), especially in math and science.

 In the catalog, your degree program will likely show your classes listed according to each academic year or semester of a typical four-year college career and the courses are listed in Texas State codes and numbers.
 To find which courses are offered at your current college and their equivalencies, use our Transfer Course Equivalency System.
 You should be able to find equivalencies for all of the transferable or remedial classes you have previously taken at any Texas college.